-We believe that we have found a way to bring the walking/ biking trail under the tracks as well!
+We have found a way to bring the walking/ biking trail under the tracks as well!
+We expect to be able to open the tunnels connecting the Riverwalk to Heritage Trail this fall.

 Additionally, many permeable alleys have been and will continue to be constructed, reducing the amount of storm water that even reaches the system.